iAMianIANiAM/PrismaTechGauntletv3/working/LUTTGuide.md

 - **Universal Applicability**: Tools that work across multiple subsystems
 - **Incremental Value**: Each component is independently useful without requiring others

+## Current Implementation Status (2025-04-02)

+The LUTT implementation is following a phased, incremental approach:

+### Completed
+- ✅ **Core Infrastructure**: All four LUTT components fully implemented
+- ✅ **Phase 1 Integration**: GestureTransitionTracker and GauntletController fully instrumented
+- ✅ **Build Systems**: Both esp32dev (production) and lutt_debug environments verified

+### Implementation Approach
+The team has decided to implement the remaining phases using a "just-in-time" approach:

+1. **Phase 2 (Animation System)**: Will be implemented during QuickCast animation refinements
+2. **Phase 3 (Motion Analysis)**: Will be implemented alongside ShakeCancel gesture development
+3. **Phase 4 (Hardware Interface)**: Will be implemented as needed for power optimization work

+This pragmatic approach allows us to:
+- Focus on high-value feature development like ShakeCancel
+- Implement diagnostic capability where and when it's most needed
+- Maintain the lean, efficient codebase

+The current implementation provides sufficient diagnostic capability for immediate development needs while allowing for incremental extension alongside feature development.

 ## Implementation Approach

 LUTT adopts a dual implementation approach: